-There are loads more spots to discover in the region, so take a look at the National Trust’s London and the South East regional guide for more info.
+There are loads more spots to discover in the region, so look at the National Trust’s London and the South East regional guide.

 National Trust Walks in the East of England

-The East of England is home to a rich variety of landscapes, from the Norfolk Broads to the Cambridgeshire Fens plus long, windswept stretches of wonderful coastline.
+The East of England is home to various landscapes, from the Norfolk Broads to the Cambridgeshire Fens plus long, windswept stretches of wonderful coastline.